 Noah first appears in Season 7 when he meets the main characters in Mexico.
 Donna is running a fashion shoot for her employer, on location, and brings along her friends to help with the shoot and vacation at a beautiful resort.
 Noah is working on a boat when he runs into the crew and becomes friendly with them.
-After the vacation, he decides to return to L.A.
-He initially takes a liking to Valarie but soon shifts his attention to Kelly and then Donna.
-He dates Donna throughout most of Seasons 7 and 8 but is dumped because of his ongoing personal problems including public drunkenness.
+After the vacation, Noah decides to return to L.A.
+The boat dweller initially takes a liking to Valarie but soon shifts his attention to Kelly and then Donna.
+He dates Donna throughout most of Seasons 7 and 8, but she dumps him because of his ongoing personal problems, including public drunkenness.
 His most memorable incident occurred when he made a drunken toast at Donna’s parent’s anniversary party by yelling “Hickory Dickory Dock” before others cut him off in horror.

 16) Emily Valentine

-Emily is often remembered as Brandon’s true love in the series.
-Even though Brandon thinks of Kelly as his life partner, we know he ends up calling off the wedding with her before moving away.
-Emily was with Brandon while Kelly burned in the house party fire which Kelly resents for the remainder of the series.
+Fans often remember Emily as Brandon’s true love.
+Even though Brandon later thinks of Kelly as his life partner, he ends up calling off their wedding before moving away.
+It’s hard to dispute that Emily’s lasting impact gave him second thoughts.
+Emily was with Brandon while Kelly burned in the house party fire that Kelly resents for the series’s remainder.
 Emily is last seen in Season 5 as she has a layover at the airport.

 17) Cindy Walsh

-Cindy Walsh was a very stereotypical Midwestern mother who cared deeply for her children and their friends.
-She was always providing maternal support to Brenda, Brandon, and even their friends like Dylan, Kelly, and Steve.
-Like her husband Jim, she moves to Hong Kong after Season 5, though she appears in Season 6 when returning to the Walsh house for Christmas, without her husband Jim.
-She tells Brandon they are on the verge of divorce, but quickly changes her mind when Jim sends a card of apology.
+Cindy Walsh was a stereotypical Midwestern mother who cared deeply for her children and their friends.
+She regularly provided maternal support to Brenda, Brandon, and their friends, including Dylan, Kelly, and Steve.
+Like her husband Jim, Mrs. Walsh moves to Hong Kong after Season 5, though the housewife later appears in Season 6 when returning to the Walsh house for Christmas without her husband.
+She tells Brandon they are on the verge of divorce, but quickly changes her mind when Jim sends an apologetic card.

 18) Colin Robbins

 Colin is a cocaine-addicted painter from New York City.
-He meets Kelly prior to Season 6 when she travels to NY for a modeling gig.
+He meets Kelly before Season 6 when she travels to N.Y. for a modeling gig.
 Colin decides to return to L.A. with her and start a relationship.
 The two get along great initially, as Colin begins blossoming as an artist with a little help from his snow-white friend (cocaine).
 He even paints a mural titled Kelly’s New York at the Peach Pit After Dark.
-Later in Season 6, a major art investor named Sterling Penn buys two of Colin’s paintings, both of which he painted high.
-Unfortunately, Colin ends up getting arrested after an O.J.
+Later in Season 6, a significant art investor named Sterling Penn buys two of Colin’s paintings, which the artist painted high.
+Unfortunately, Colin gets arrested after an O.J.
 Simpson style police chase, during which he possessed cocaine.
 Kelly is not involved with the arrest since she was in drug rehab at the time.

 19) Mrs. Yvonne Teasley

-Mrs. Teasley was the superintendent at West Beverly High and appears predominately during the first 3 seasons.
+Mrs. Teasley was the superintendent at West Beverly High and appeared predominately during the first three seasons.
 She does make multiple cameos in later seasons, including when the gang goes back to their old high school for Andrea’s going away party in Season 5.
-She is beloved by her former students although she could be very demanding of them during their high school years.
+She is beloved by her former students, although she could be very demanding during their high school years.
 Steve was particularly fond of her despite their many run-ins in which Steve screwed up.

 20) Jack McKay

 Jack is Dylan’s father and a ruthless and incredibly wealthy businessman.
-He is a mob-affiliated white-collar criminal who was believed to have been murdered in Season 4.
-Dylan sees him enter a car and it explodes.
-We learn in a later season however that Jack is still alive and had faked his own death to join witness protection.
-This makes Toni Marchette’s death even more insane and serves as one of the most nonsensical storylines of the show’s history.
+The mob-affiliated white-collar criminal is presumed dead in Season 4 when Jack’s car explodes in an alleged mob hit.
+Dylan sees him enter the vehicle before it explodes.
+However, we learn in a later season that Jack is still alive and had faked his death to join witness protection.
+The revelation makes Antonio Marchette’s death even more deranged and serves as one of the most nonsensical storylines.